vorabrijesh/vorabrijesh.github.io/_pages/about.md

 Welcome to my Website!

-I am currently Software Engineer in MLOps team at Sailpoint Technologies in Austin, TX.
+I am a Software Engineer in MLOps team at Sailpoint Technologies in Austin, TX.
 Previously Master's in [Computer Science](https://cs.ucdavis.edu/) from [University of California, Davis](https://www.ucdavis.edu/).
 I was fortunate enough to be advised by [Dr. Chen-Nee-Chuah](https://www.ece.ucdavis.edu/~chuah/rubinet/index.html).

 I did B.Tech from [Indian Institute of Technology (IIT), Tirupati](https://iittp.ac.in/) in Computer Science advised by [Dr. Kalidas Yeturu](https://iittp.ac.in/dr-kalidas-yeturu).
 My undergraduate thesis was [A Novel Workflow Architecture based on Flow Mutation and Rendering As A Service](http://vorabrijesh.github.io/files/BTPReportSigned.pdf), where I developed the workflow management system for the academics of IIT Tirupati as a part of the NM-ICPS TIH initiative which processed TA/RA jobs, Course Registration and Course Add Drop Efficiently.